Exclusive Event for Health Activists: "When to See a Reproductive Endocrinologist: 7 Key Factors", with Glenn Schattman, MD, Cornell University

 I began blogging on Open Diary nine years ago.
 I was 16 and wanted to vent out some teenage angst.
 I’ve always loved connecting with people online, because there’s a certain wall there that makes it easier to share personal or sensitive information about yourself.
-When I got pregnant, I really wanted to chronicle it for myself as well as share my experiences with others, so I started +/0+/.
+When I got pregnant, I really wanted to chronicle it for myself as well as share my experiences with others, so I started The Tales of Mama Bean.

 Spotlight: Toni Weschler